Malone Dies

 Malone Dies is a novel by Samuel Beckett.
 It was first published in 1951, in French, as Malone meurt, and later translated into English by the author.

-Malone Dies contains the famous line, "Nothing is more real than nothing" – a metatextual echo of Democritus' "Naught is more real than nothing," which is referenced in Beckett's first published novel, Murphy (1938).
+Malone Dies contains the famous line, "Nothing is more real than nothing" – a metatextual echo of Democritus's "Naught is more real than nothing", which is referenced in Beckett's first published novel, Murphy (1938).